standardgalactic/third-brain/_Notes/Balanced mutual funds.md

 - Funds with a mix of debt and equity
 - Cushions against volatility of equity, but adds to the overall returns
+- Any fund that invests more than 65% in equity is called **equity fund**

 ## Three kinds of balanced funds
 | Conservative              | Balanced                  | Aggressive |